tubs-alg/SampLNS/README.md

 every lower bound returned is still guaranteed to be smaller than the optimal solution.
 It may just not be sufficient to prove optimality.

+**Why does SampLNS not compute its own initial samples?** SampLNS requires an initial sample to start the optimization process.
+We do not compute this initial sample ourselves, but require the user to provide it.
+This is because there are already many good tools for computing initial samples, such as [FeatureIDE](https://featureide.github.io/).
+We do not want to reinvent the wheel and instead focus on the optimization process.
+If you do not have an initial solution, you can use the [FeatureIDE](https://featureide.github.io/) to compute one.

 ## Installation

 This package requires a valid license of the commercial MIP-solver Gurobi.
 You